 When’s the first time you had lemonade?
 Not the artificial kind-but fresh squeezed, down home, hand-crafted, made with love lemonade?
 Wasn’t it refreshing?
 Wasn’t it like nothing you’ve ever tasted before?
 Didn’t you wonder how that person had managed to add just the right amount of sugar, the perfect amount of lemon juice?
 Didn’t it make you happy?
 And isn’t it strange how something so sweet and invigorating could be the product of something so pungent and bitter?
 Isn’t it crazy how things come together so beautifully when we let them?

 “It makes me proud.
 That’s what I wanted.
 I wanted people to feel proud-to have love for themselves”, Beyonce said with a smile, surrounded by bodyguards as she prepared for her halftime performance.

-Beyonce Giselle Knowles-Carter, the biggest star on the planet wanted people to have love for themselves, to be proud of who they were.
-When you really think about it, it’s one of the noblest things an artist can do-encourage self-love.
+Beyonce Giselle Knowles-Carter, the biggest star on the planet wanted people to be proud of who they were.
+When you really think about it, it’s one of the most noble things an artist can do-encourage self-love.
 While this wouldn’t be a problem if Bey’s target audience were white teenage girls battling self-esteem issues, the “people” Beyonce wrote about in her songs were Black, and they were women.
 For some factions of white America, THAT posed a problem.